Certified Copy - Quick Overview

 Real estate businesses deal with high value transactions and complex funding.
 Certified copy controls may be used for higher risk customers or where identity documents cannot be sighted directly.

-Best practice for Tranche 2 compliance teams
+Best Practice for Tranche 2 Compliance Teams

 Define when certified copy is required in your procedures, such as remote onboarding, higher risk customers, or where identity documents cannot be sighted.